 With limited exceptions*, all students are initially presumed to be out of state and must establish through clear and convincing evidence that they qualify for in-state tuition.
 UDC offers preferential tuition rates for residents of D.C. and the D.C.
 Metro area.
 In order to receive classification as a D.C. resident or D.C.
-Metro resident, one must you have resided in D.C. or the D.C.
+Metro resident, one must have resided in D.C. or the D.C.
 Metro area for a minimum of 90 days prior to the start date of the semester in which the student is seeking preferential residency.
-Students may verify the start date on the University Academic Calendar, https://www.udc.edu/registrar/academic-calendars/ Active duty and recently discharged members of the military (and their dependents) may be able to waive the 90-day requirement by verifying their military status.
+Students may verify the start date on the University Academic Calendar, Academic Calendars Active duty and recently discharged members of the military (and their dependents) may be able to waive the 90-day requirement by verifying their military status.

 The D.C.
 Metro resident tuition rates apply to students residing in Prince George’s County or Montgomery County in Maryland, or Alexandria County, Arlington County, or Fairfax County in Virginia.
 A comprehensive listing of covered counties, cities, and zip codes can be found here (pgs.
 5-8).

-To ensure that the residency of students is accurate for tuition assessment and the receipt of financial aid, the Proof of Residency Formand all and two supporting documents from our acceptable documents list must be submitted no later than the following deadlines*:
+To ensure that the residency of students is accurate for tuition assessment and the receipt of financial aid, the Proof of Residency Form and all and two supporting documents from our acceptable documents list must be submitted no later than the following deadlines*:

-Spring 2021 Semester – January 19, 2021
+- Spring 2024 Semester – January 16, 2024

 Proof of Residency Forms and documents received after the above deadlines will not be approved.